Korey Lovett

 Korey Lovett (born 27 April 1996) is an American tennis player.

-Lovett has a career high ATP singles ranking of 1715 achieved on 20 June 2016.
+Lovett has a career high ATP singles ranking of 1,618 achieved on 1 October 2018 and a doubles ranking of No. 308 achieved on 24 February 2020.

 Lovett made his ATP main draw debut at the 2014 BB&T Atlanta Open in the doubles draw partnering Becker O'Shaughnessey.
 Lovett also played college tennis at the University of Central Florida.